brickviking/minecrafty/README.md

 * People who use modified jars
 * People who use non-standard launchers
 * People who wish to tweak how minecraft starts up
-* Dual monitor setups where the second screen gets refresh rate reset every time minecraft quits.
+* Dual monitor setups where the second screen gets its refresh rate reset every time minecraft quits.
 * People who want a single file to start whatever variant of minecraft they have, whether client or server.